tushar5526/tushar5526.github.io/content/til/how-to-apply-git-log-and-git-grep-only-for-a-specific-file-type.md

 but in this case there were too many hits from Python files, so I wanted to restrict my search to SQL files only.

-Turns out you can pass in the file type via...
+Turns out you can pass in the file type via ...

 ```
 git log -p -- '*sql'